garrypolley/lc101-kc/March 27, 2017/starter-questions.md

   * Allows compile-time checking of properties
   * Makes form validation easier
 * What do you need to do to use ViewModels?
-  * Define a new ViewModel class, typically in a subfolder called ViewModels; the properties of the model will be used to generate the user interface and pass data between the Controller and the View
+  * Define a new class for your view model, typically in a subfolder called ViewModels; the properties of the model will be used to generate the user interface and pass data between the Controller and the View
   * Pass in the variable representing your ViewModel to the call to View() from the Controller
   * Declare with the `@model` syntax the type of your model at the top of the View template
   * You can also use an `@using` statement  at the top of the View template to make the model class available without having to use the full-qualified name of the class